-Tucked up in the far north-eastern corner of Turkey on the borders with Armenia and Georgia, is the huge and glorious Lake Çıldır (Çıldır Gölü).
+Tucked up in the far north-eastern corner of Turkey on the borders with Armenia and Georgia, 60 km from Ardahan, is the huge and glorious Lake Çıldır (Çıldır Gölü).

-The nature and beauty surrounding Lake Çıldır in Ardahan, draws tourists from far and wide all year round.
-It is the second-biggest lake and the biggest freshwater lake in the eastern Anatolia at 123 square kilometers.
+The nature and beauty surrounding Lake Çıldır draws tourists from far and wide all year round.

 An icy wonderland

 Lake Çıldır is almost totally covered by ice in the winter months.
-Situated 1,959 meters above sea level, it usually starts to freeze at the beginning of winter as the temperature drops to minus 10 degrees during the night.
+It usually starts to freeze at the beginning of winter as the temperature drops to minus 10 degrees during the night.
 The lake can stay frozen for up to eight months.

-What makes Lake Çıldır unique is that many tourism activities and fishermen’s livelihood start when the lake is frozen.
+One of the things that makes Lake Çıldır unique is that the livelihood of local fishermen and many tourism activities don’t start until the lake is frozen.

 The troika experience

-A unique way to enjoy the lake is to take a tour on a ”troika”.
-A traditional Russian sleigh, the “troika” will bring joy to your winter holiday and make you feel as if you were on Santa Claus’ sleigh in Lapland.
+A unique way to enjoy the lake is to take a tour on a troika, a traditional Russian sleigh pulled by horses.

 The journey takes 26 hours and the popularity of the express is incredible given that it was about to close a few years back.